What To Do If My Child Is Injured In A School Bus Accident?

 Wrongful death expenses, with funeral and burial costs

 In certain bus-transportation accident cases, punitive damages are also available.
 Punitive damages, also called "exemplary damages", is a sum provided by a jury to punish Defendant's behavior and discourage it from happening again in the future.
-These damages are not common, but an experienced bus accident attorney can further explain them.
+Punitive damages are not possible in every legal situation, but an experienced bus accident attorney can further explain them.

 Is there a max on the damages a child can receive in bus collision cases?